gkapfham/python-talk-abstracts/pycon_typing_summit_2025.md

 ### Introduction to a GitHub-based Workflow

 - Instructor creates a solution with passing checks
+    - Complete implementation of project or examination
+    - Configure checking tools and integrate them with GatorGrader
+    - Confirm that all checks pass locally and in GitHub Actions

 ### Current Solutions and their Limitations